krprzenioslo/Hystrixwiki2/How-it-Works.md

 Hystrix uses separate, per-dependency thread pools as a way of constraining any given dependency so latency on the underlying executions will saturate the available threads only in that pool.

-<a href="images/request-example-with-latency-1280.png">[[images/request-example-with-latency-640.png]]</a>
+<a href="images/request-example-with-latency-1280.png">[[images/request-example-with-latency-640.png]]
-_(Click for larger view)_
+_(Click for larger view)_</a>

-It is possible for you to protect against failure without the use of thread pools, but this requires the client being trusted to fail very quickly (network connect/read timeouts and retry configuration) and always behaving well.
+It is possible for you to protect against failure without the use of thread pools, but this requires the client being trusted to fail very quickly (network connect/read timeouts and retry configuration) and to always behave well.

-Netflix chose the use of threads and thread-pools to achieve isolation for many reasons including:
+Netflix, in its design of Hystrix, chose the use of threads and thread-pools to achieve isolation for many reasons including:

 * Many applications execute dozens (and sometimes well over 100) different back-end service calls against dozens of different services developed by as many different teams.
 * Each service provides its own client library.